mayasharma2110/Name-the-element/README.md

 * The quiz page will display a users score/progress in terms of a progress bar with different colours to represent correct/incorrect answers.

-* The quiz page will also have a buttons for the user to progress to the next question, restart the current quiz questions again or to the home page and reselect the options for their quiz.
+* The quiz page will also have a button for the user to progress to the next question, restart the current quiz questions again or to the home page and reselect the options for their quiz.

 * At the end of the quiz the user will be presented with how many questions they answered, the number of questions correct and incorrect (with percentages).